AndreaTatoy/OOP_Lab_Assignment_4/README.md

 # OOP_Lab_Assignment_4

 This Java program is designed to handle user login attempts and validate passwords.
-The program defines custom exceptions (MaxLogInException & InvalidPasswordException) to handle specific error conditions and provides functionality to repeatedly prompt the user for a password until a valid one is entered or the maximum number of attempts (3) is reached.
+User is prompted to enter his/her password, and the program verifies its correctness against a predefined correct or valid password ("password").
+The system allows a maximum of three (3) login attempts.
+Upon exceeding this limit, users are informed of the maximum attempts reached and are denied further access.
+Custom exceptions (MaxLogInException & InvalidPasswordException) are used to handle specific error conditions.